-- Sustainable Travel: Increasing uptake of reduced emissions transport options such as electric vehicles, public transport, E-scooters / bikes, and active transport, compared to conventional private vehicle trips - Sustainable Networks: Ensuring that the transport network, including all infrastructure, is designed and planned to limit impacts on the environment.
+Sustainable Travel: Increasing uptake of reduced emissions transport options such as electric vehicles, public transport, E-scooters / bikes, and active transport, compared to conventional private vehicle trips

 A sustainable transport network encourages the use of low or zero emissions transport modes for a variety of uses by providing infrastructure and quality alternatives to conventional private motor vehicles.
 It also considers at a broad level the impacts that the planning, construction, and maintenance of the transport network can have on the environment and seeks to reduce impacts to these wherever feasible.